mikedr/SpringMVC/README.md

 A big picture of how the proces flows:

-1. We have a request coming from the browser which it'll encounter the Spring MVC front controller.
+1. We have a request coming from the browser which it'll encounter the Spring MVC front controller, which is known as **DispatcherServlet**.
 2. The Spring MVC front controller will create a Model and it will delegate the request to a controller.
 3. The controller contains the business logic.
 4. The controller will send the model back to the front controller which will pass that model to the view template.